 Top 10 Hypothetical Space Objects

 A famous hypothetical planet approximately the size of Neptune and with orbits far exceeding Pluto taking over 10+ millenniums in order to do a full orbit in earth year terms.
-Currently, astronomers are still searching for the planet yet even with powerful telescopes, surveys & other equipments there is still no observation that suggests the planet exists; still remaining a theory.
-Planet nine is suggested to be 10 times more massive than earth and may be twice or more large as earth in radius terms.
+Currently, astronomers are still searching for the planet.
+Yet, even with powerful telescopes, surveys & other equipment, there is still no observation that suggests the planet exists; still remaining a theory.
+Planet Nine is suggested to be 10 times more massive than earth and may be twice or more large as earth in radius terms.
 It is also suggested that this hypothetical planet might be the cause of unusual orbits of various objects residing in the outer regions of the solar system.

 There are believed to be planets similar to ours, but the closest we've found only have hints of similarities to Earth, such as mass, diameter, and composition, though while we do know some about their atmospheric compositions, we don't know what thrives there or what they look like up close.

 Yet not all of them orbit stars similar to our Sun, but many also orbit red dwarfs, which are small, dim, cooler, and usually notorious for emitting powerful flares much more violent than those from our Sun, and sterilizing the planets' atmospheres and surfaces.

 We also don't know what they look like up close or whether or not they support life.

 But we've tried our hardest and they're like finding a needle in the haystack.

 A space elevator is a hypothetical elevator/tower that leads you up to space.